dwyl/javascript-todo-list-tutorial/README.md

 #### 5.1.1 `mount` > render initial view

-The last line in the `mount` function is to _render_ the `view` function for the first time passing in the `signal` function, initial state and root element.
+The last line in the `mount` function is to _render_ the `view` function for the first time passing in the `signal` function, initial model ("state") and root element.
 This is the _initial_ rendering of the UI.